 Our construction uses the following notation.
 Let $p^i_1$ be the lowest maximizer of $p\ell_i(F(\ell_i)-F(p\ell_i/2))$, and let $t^i_1\equiv{p^i_1\ell_i/2}$.
 To provide some intuition, $p^i_1$ is the (lowest) optimal price that firm $i$ charges if he has no information about the consumer's type and firm $j$ charges a price of $0$; in other words, this is firm $i$'s optimal \emph{local monopoly price} against an outside option where firm $j$ charges a price of $0$.
-At those prices, firm $i$ expects a probability of trade $\ell_i(F(\ell_i)-F(p\ell_i/2))$ and $t^i_1$ is the most distant type from firm $i$ that still purchases from firm $i$.
+At these prices, firm $i$ expects to sell to the consumer with probability $\ell_i(F(\ell_i)-F(p\ell_i/2))$, and $t^i_1$ is the most distant type from firm $i$ that still purchases from firm $i$.
 It is necessarily the case that $-1<t^L_1<0<t^R_1<1$.
 We use these types to describe our equilibrium.

 \begin{proposition} With simple evidence, there exists a partially pooling equilibrium in which the consumer's reporting strategy is

 and the prices charged by firm $i$ are

 In equilibrium, every consumer type purchases from the seller nearer to her. \end{proposition}